WordFields/WordFields-App/README.md

 # WordFields App
-WordFields allows you to easily convert your Word, Excel, or text templates into fillable forms, enabling you to automate document generation in a matter of minutes.
+Effortlessly convert your document templates into user-friendly forms.
+All you have to do is pinpoint the fields where text needs to be edited and WordFields will take care of generating a fillable form.

 Homepage: https://wordfields.com